 For a recording on the most current park road conditions, call (559) 565-3341, then press 1, then 1 again.

-Winter is a great time to visit these parks, but only if you're prepared.
+Winter and spring are great times to visit these parks, but only if you're prepared for very changeable weather.
 Check forecasts and road conditions before your visit.

 Because of the extreme elevation range in these parks, weather conditions vary widely between areas.
 In summer, the sequoia groves have comfortable temperatures and the foothills are hot and dry.
 Snow lingers on high-mountain passes well into summer.
 In fall, some areas close or reduce their hours.
 Winter brings snow to sequoia groves and rain to the foothills.
 Be prepared for tire chain requirements.
 Spring is a great time to hike in the foothills and snow begins to melt at higher elevations.